muaz-khan/WebRTC-Experiment/DataChannel/README.md

     // to send text/data or file
     channel.send(file || data || 'text');

-    // if soemone already created a channel; to join it: use "connect" method channel.connect('channel-name');
+    // if someone already created a channel; to join it: use "connect" method channel.connect('channel-name');
 </script>
 ```